orgalvin/Shadowrun-Rules/Matrix/Actions/Matrix Actions.md

 Test: Electronic Warfare + Intuition [Sleaze] v.
 Logic + Firewall This action lets you intercept Matrix traffic sent to and from your target for as long as you have the target marked.
 You can listen to, view, or read this data live, or you can save it for later playback/viewing if you have something to store it on (your deck will do).

+#####  SQUELCH (SIMPLE ACTION)
+Marks required: None
+Test: Electronic Warfare + Logic [Attack] v.
+Sleaze + Intuition A successful Squelch test prevents the target device from calling or sending messages for a number of minutes equal to the net hits scored.

 ##### SPOOF COMMAND (COMPLEX ACTION)
 Marks Required: 1 (see description)
 Test: Hacking + Intuition [Sleaze] v.
 Logic + Firewall You spoof a device’s owner’s identity, making the device think that your command is a legitimate one from its owner.
 You need one mark on the icon you are imitating; you do not need a mark on the target.
 The opposing dice roll is still based on the target, though.
 This trick only works on devices and agents, not IC, sprites, hosts, personas, or any other icons.

+##### SUBVERT INFRASTRUCTURE (COMPLEX ACTION)
+Marks required: 1
+Test: Electronic Warfare + Intuition [Sleaze] v.
+Intuition + Firewall This action allows a decker or technomancer to slightly alter the operation of multiple physical devices so they respond to the hacker’s commands.
+If the hacker has at least 1 mark on the host, a successful Electronic Warfare + Intuition [Sleaze] v.
+Intuition + Firewall Test allows them to control one similar simple device (traffic lights, vending machines, home appliances, desk lamps, etc., at gamemaster discretion) slaved to that host for every net hit.
+This action cannot be used to make an attack.
+The hacker can sustain controlling these devices as a Complex Action each Combat Turn.

 ##### SWITCH INTERFACE MODE (SIMPLE ACTION)
 Marks Required: Owner
 Test: none (Data Processing action)
 You switch your perception from AR to VR or vice versa.
 Switching to VR causes your body to go limp, so don’t do it somewhere dangerous.
 If you switch from VR to AR, you lose the bonus Initiative Dice from VR (Changing Initiative, p.
 160).
 If you’re link-locked (p.
 229), you cannot switch interface modes.
 You can only do this to yourself; you can’t switch other people’s interface mode.

+##### TAG (SIMPLE ACTION)
+Marks required: None
+Test: Computer + Logic [Data Processing] v.
+Sleaze + Intuition The hacker may “tag” a number of targets on a single PAN, equal to their net hits, within their line of sight.
+They can then relay those tags wirelessly to allies.
+Tagging a target negates up to 2 dice in penalties from Visibility and Light/Glare to any affected ranged attack rolls allies may be making against that target, including blind-fire due to invisibility or shooting through cover.
+Allies who can see a tag may also take one additional Take Aim Action against that target as a Free Action on each Initiative Pass.
+Tags may be sustained by spending a Simple Action to refresh the tags each Combat Turn.
+When using a PI-Tac, the hacker may add the PI-Tac’s level to the number of targets they may tag.
+Note: In order for allies to receive this bonus, they must have the ability to see AROs.

 ##### TRACE ICON (COMPLEX ACTION)
 Marks Required: 2
 Test: Computer + Intuition [Data Processing] v.
 Willpower + [[Matrix Attributes#Sleaze|Sleaze]] You find the physical location of a device or persona in the Matrix.
 After succeeding with this action, you know the target’s location for as long as you have at least one mark on the target.
 This doesn’t work on hosts because they generally have no physical location, or IC programs because they are confined to their hosts.

+##### WATCHDOG (COMPLEX ACTION)
+Marks required: None
+Test: Electronic Warfare + Logic [Sleaze] v.
+Logic + Firewall Target must be a persona or device.
+If successful, place one mark on the target.
+The user is now aware of the Matrix actions the target is going to use before they use them, and they may attempt to stop them.
+A Watchdog mark allows the hacker to use Haywire or Popup as Interrupt Actions (for –10 initiative) or Squelch as an Interrupt Action (for –5 initiative) against the target with the Watchdog mark.
+This ability lasts as long as the target is marked by the user.